-- Has a start-up capital of 10 times income per capita.

-- Has a turnover of at least 100 times income per capita.

-- Does not qualify for any special benefits.

-- Does not own real estate.
+- Has a start-up capital of 10 times income per capita. - Has a turnover of at least 100 times income per capita. - Does not qualify for any special benefits. - Does not own real estate.

-- Is 100% domestically owned.

 What does it take to start a business in Azerbaijan?
-According to data collected by Doing Business, starting a business there requires 6 procedures, takes 8 days, costs 2.3% of income per capita and requires paid-in minimum capital of 0.0% of income per capita (figure 2.1).
+According to data collected by Doing Business, starting a business there requires 3 procedures, takes 7.0 days, costs 1.0% of income per capita and requires paid-in minimum capital of 0.0% of income per capita (figure 2.1).